[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Travelling Light: A Risus Conversion for Traveller

-Editor’s note: This article originally appeared on the Freelance Traveller web site in 1999, and was reprinted, lightly edited into this form, in the November/December 2012 issue of the magazine.
+Editor’s note: This article originally appeared on the Freelance Traveller web site in 1999, and was reprinted, lightly edited, in the November/December 2012 issue of the magazine, and reformatted and ownership updated to this form in the September/October 2024 issue.

 Risus is a complete Role Playing Game (RPG) designed to provide an “RPG Lite” for those nights when the brain is too tired for exacting detail.
 Risus is especially valuable to GMs assembling a quick convention game, or any late-night beer-and-pretzels outing.
 While it is essentially a Universal Comedy System, it works just as well for serious play (if you insist!).
 Best of all, a Risus character takes about two minutes to create!